minio/docs/source/reference/minio-mc/mc-idp-ldap-accesskey-create-with-login.rst

    .. tab-item:: EXAMPLE

+         The following example prompts the user to provide their AD/LDAP credentials.
-         The following example creates a new access key pair with the same policy as the authenticated user on the ``minio`` :ref:`alias <alias>`:
+         It then generates a new access key pair using the policy or policies associated with that AD/LDAP user.

       .. code-block:: shell
          :class: copyable

-         mc idp ldap accesskey create minio/
+         mc idp ldap accesskey create-with-login https://minio.example.net/

    .. tab-item:: SYNTAX